-It’s not easy to free yourself of judgement and bias, as there have systems working behind since we were born.
-The key to manage this, as a coach, is awareness.
+It’s not easy to free yourself of judgement and bias, as there have been systems working behind us since we were born.
+The key to managing this, as a coach, is awareness.
 The good news is that awareness can be learned.

 I have to make a differentiation between being judgmental and exercising judgement: the difference is how strongly you hold on to your opinion (it is my belief, so I am seeing the world through these lenses, or it’s an assessment I make on the spot based on context and actions, so I am judging the environment).

 Judgement-free communication is a very strong indicator of a successful coaching relationship, and I personally think that coaching can’t happen if you can’t overcome your bias.
 If you find yourself not agreeing with the coachee’s choices or actions and feeling strongly about it, you won’t be able to help the coachee to the best of your abilities.

 Not being judgmental means adopting a mindset that implies:

 - everyone has the wisdom, knowledge, and skills to know what’s best for them

 - everyone has the right to live the life they choose (there is no good – bad when it comes to lifestyle choices, there is only “it doesn’t fit my values and desires“)